jmackraz/baker-house/README.rst

     env PYTHONPATH="src" pserve --reload house_hub_paste.ini

 setup_environment_template.sh
     Template for setting up your configuration parameters/secrets as per the `Project Configuration`_ section above.

+src/skill/
+    Alexa Skill "local project" including skills properties and the voice UI interaction model.
+The corresponding lambda function (house_lambda.py) is also under this directory.

 scripts/
     Various scripts for creating the AWS cloud entities and testing the various components.